PerasTwitch/Nox_garage/README.md

 1. Add the sql to the database
 2. Add the resource
-3. Put start garage in server.cfg
+3. Put start nox_garage in server.cfg